-The employee performance evaluation system may comply with corporate social responsibility policies, and a clear and effective incentive and discipline system shall be established.
+The employee performance evaluation system may comply with sustainable development policies, and a clear and effective incentive and discipline system shall be established.

 Article 10 The Corporation, based on respect for the rights and interests of stakeholders, shall establish a designated section on corporate website for stakeholders.
-It shall use appropriate means of communication to gain an understanding of the reasonable expectations and demands of stakeholders, and adequately respond to important corporate social responsibility issues that they may be concerned about.
+It shall use appropriate means of communication to gain an understanding of the reasonable expectations and demands of stakeholders, and adequately respond to important sustainable development issues that they may be concerned about.